Mizan00-AFK/STIS-Explorer/README.md

 **Made with 💻 and ☕ in Indonesia**

-© 2026 Politeknik Statistika STIS.
+© 2026 Ananda Mizan Ali.
 All rights reserved.

 </div>